 Echmiadzin, Yerevan.
 In the morning, visit the Matenadaran, a repository of 17,000 illuminated manuscripts.
 The Museum of the Armenian Genocide is all the more powerful for its simplicity.
 After lunch, drive to Echmiadzin, the seat of the Armenian Apostolic Church, also a unesco world heritage site.
 The vast ruined cathedral at neighbouring Zvartnots tells of the extraordinary ambition of early architects.
 Overnight Yerevan.

 Akhtala, Alaverdi.
-The thirteenth-century frescoes in Akhtala are strongly influenced by Byzantium.
+The 13th-century frescoes in Akhtala are strongly influenced by Byzantium.
 The monasteries at Haghpat and Sanahin, both unesco-listed sites, are both fine examples of Armenian sacred architecture.
 Overnight Dzoraget.

 Vanadzor, Dilijan, Lake Sevan.
 Visit a stone-carver who continues the tradition of cutting khachkars (cross-stones), characteristic of Medieval Christian Armenian art.
 Drive to Lake Sevan, and the peerlessly situated Sevanavank monastery that overlooks it.
 Overnight Yerevan.

 Geghard, Garni.
 Much of the monastery at Geghard is carved out of the cliffside.
-There is a performance here of the Armenian Divine Lithurgy by the Garni Choir.
+There is a performance here of the Armenian Divine Lithurgy by Luys Quintet.
 The Hellenic temple at Garni is the last remaining pre-Christian building in Armenia.

 The morning flight from Yerevan arrives Heathrow at c.
 1.45pm.